tarakanbg/vaccbih_sct_files/README.md

   PRISHTINA FIR/UIR
 * Renamed ARTCC Low Areas to more human-readable names (Display options > ARTCC low boundary to enable).
 The zones affected and their new names are: LQSA Control Zone, LQMO Control Zone, LQBK Control Zone, LQBK TCA
+* Removed navaids: TUZ VOR
-* Added navaids: AS NDB, SAR NDB, GAC NDB, NA NDB, MA NDB, ZV NDB
+* Added navaids: TZU VOR, AS NDB, SAR NDB, GAC NDB, NA NDB, MA NDB, ZV NDB

 ### LQSA changes
 * LQSA_GND position now has its own dedicated mini "sector" in ES.
 This allows the position to be associated with LQSA